EKR2001/silverstripe-tractor/README.md

-# silverstripe-tractor
+# Silverstripe-Enhancements

-Tractor is a set of CMS enhancements for the Silverstripe platform.
+A set of CMS enhancements for the Silverstripe platform.
 Currently it is an internal Kindleman tool, soon to be released as open source.

 Along with this guide, there are [good docs for Silverstripe](https://userhelp.silverstripe.org/en/3.6/) users